The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 But that's not what happens.

-The vices don’t get the blame.
-The hyper-stimulating algorithms don’t get the blame.
-Nor do the chemicals in junk food or the variable-reward mechanics of that mobile game.
+The vices don't get the blame.
+The hyper-stimulating algorithms don't get the blame.
+Nor do the chemicals in junk food or the reward mechanics of that mobile game.

 You get the blame.

-I mean, just look at the mental chatter that kicks in during those low points:I faltered.
+Just look at the mental chatter that kicks in during those low points:I faltered.
 I have no discipline.
-I am a slob...I am wasting my time—wasting my life.It’s all my fault…
+I am a slob...I am wasting my time.
+I am wasting my life.It's all my fault...

 If you're going to feel bad, and if it's going to hurt, then you sure as hell better leverage those bad feelings to your advantage.You may as well start pinning the pain to what actually caused it… to the vices.

-Then, consciously—mindfully—associate that feeling with its cause.
+Then, consciously—or mindfully—associate that feeling with its cause.
 "Pin" the discomfort to the vice.

 Let's say you waste an entire evening on Reddit (or whatever) and you feel that pit in your stomach.
-You can then stand up, point at the screen, and say aloud:That.
+Stand up.
+Point at the screen.
+Say it aloud:That.
 That damn thing.
-That's what’s making me feel like this feeling right here.
+That's what's making me feel this right here.
 Not me—it's that.

 Take a moment to anchor that association.
-To burn it to your psyche.
-You want your brain to remember it.
+To burn it into your psyche.
+To make your brain remember it.

 You've been telling yourself some version of that story for years.
 The same explanation, on repeat, for why you do what you do.But here's the thing: you don't have to accept that story anymore.

-And it’s not just that you can do this.
-It’s that, if you want this to work, you must.
+And it's not just that you can do this.
+If you want this to work, you must.

 Building the habit of examining your failures in a detached, impartial way is essential if you want things to improve over time.